-In Table 5 we report the recession dates and in Table 6 we provide some summary statistics comparing recessions with periods not in recession.
-The most striking findings are the mean stock returns and output growth rates during recession and elsewhere.
-These suggest a strong business cycle effect on stock returns.
-In contrast, we note that the correlations between returns and the macroeconomic variables are not very different in recessions from non-recessions.
+In Table 5 we report recession dates according to the NBER dating committee.
+Table 6 provides summary statistics for NBER recession and non-recession periods.
+The top panel provides summary statistics for the variables in NBER recession and non-recession periods as identified in Table 5.
+The lower panel presents the means of the covariances of the variables with the excess return multiplied by the estimated coefficient, i.e. the contribution of each macroeconomic variable to the equity premium.
+These results show a striking difference between the mean stock returns and output growth rates during recession and non-recession.
+This suggests that the business cycle has a strong effect on stock returns.
+In contrast, we note that the correlations between returns and the macroeconomic variables are not very different between recessions and non-recessions.
 The interest in this result is that we find that the conditional correlation coefficient of returns and output is strongly time varying, suggesting that this is masked using unconditional correlations.